 The £40,000 minor-interest threshold

-Higher rates apply only where the buyer (or any joint buyer) holds another dwelling-interest worth £40,000 or more anywhere in the world at the effective date of the transaction.
+Higher rates apply only where you (or any joint buyer) hold another dwelling-interest worth £40,000 or more anywhere in the world at the effective date of the transaction.
 Dwelling-interests below £40,000 are ignored.
 The threshold is the same as the SDLT Schedule 4ZA threshold; both regimes harmonised on this point from inception.

 The valuation rule for jointly-held existing properties is specific.
 The Welsh Revenue Authority technical guidance at LTTA/8020 sets out:

-The threshold matters in practice for landlords with small portfolio holdings or with inherited fractional interests.
-A buyer who holds a 5% beneficial interest in a £500,000 family property under a sibling-pool arrangement (worth £25,000) is NOT triggered into higher rates by that interest.
-The same buyer with a 10% interest (worth £50,000) IS triggered.
+The threshold matters most if you have small portfolio holdings or an inherited fractional interest.
+Hold a 5% beneficial interest in a £500,000 family property under a sibling-pool arrangement (worth £25,000) and that interest does NOT trigger higher rates.
+Hold a 10% interest in the same property (worth £50,000) and it DOES.

 The 36-month replacement-of-main-residence rule

-Where a buyer is replacing their main residence, the higher rates do not apply if the old main residence is sold within 36 months of the new purchase (or has been sold within the 36 months preceding the new purchase).
+If you are replacing your main residence, the higher rates fall away as long as you sell the old main residence within 36 months of the new purchase (or have already sold it within the 36 months before it).
 The rule sits at LTTA 2017 Sch 5 paras 8 and 17, with related deeming provisions at para 29.

 The mechanic divides cleanly into two cases:

-• Sell first, then buy (within 36 months looking backwards): the buyer pays main rates from the outset.
+- Sell first, then buy (within 36 months looking backwards): you pay main rates from the outset.
 No refund needed.
-The conveyancer ticks the appropriate box on the LTT return declaring the replacement.
+Your conveyancer ticks the appropriate box on the LTT return declaring the replacement.

-• Buy first, then sell (within 36 months looking forwards): the buyer pays higher rates upfront on the new purchase.
-Once the old main residence is sold, the buyer claims a refund from the Welsh Revenue Authority.
+- Buy first, then sell (within 36 months looking forwards): you pay higher rates upfront on the new purchase, then claim a refund from the Welsh Revenue Authority once the old main residence sells.
 The claim deadline is the later of 12 months from the sale of the old main residence and 12 months from the LTT return filing date for the new purchase.

 The 36-month window now harmonises with England's SDLT replacement-of-main-residence refund window (3 years under FA 2003 Sch 4ZA para 3) and Scotland's ADS refund window (36 months under LBTT(S)A 2013 Sch 2A).
 All three jurisdictions arrived at 36 months via different routes, but the practical answer is now the same across the UK.

 The "main residence" qualifier matters.
-A buyer-out from a portfolio purchase who has never used the old property as a main residence cannot claim the replacement refund; the rule preserves the regime's anti-avoidance integrity.
-Where the old main residence has been let out for years before sale, the question of whether it remains the buyer's main residence at the relevant time can attract HMRC-style enquiries from the Welsh Revenue Authority.
+If you are buying out a portfolio property you have never actually lived in as your main residence, you cannot claim the replacement refund; the rule is there to keep the regime's anti-avoidance integrity intact.
+And if the old main residence has been let out for years before sale, whether it still counts as your main residence at the relevant time can attract HMRC-style enquiries from the Welsh Revenue Authority.

 Spousal aggregation under LTTA 2017 Sch 5 para 25

-Welsh higher rates apply to a transaction where any joint buyer is triggered into higher rates by holding another dwelling-interest above the £40k threshold.
-The spousal-aggregation rule at LTTA 2017 Sch 5 para 25 extends the joint-buyer concept to married couples and civil partners living together: a spouse who is NOT a buyer is treated as a deemed buyer for the higher-rates test.
+Higher rates bite on the whole transaction if any joint buyer is triggered by holding another dwelling-interest above the £40k threshold.
+The spousal-aggregation rule at LTTA 2017 Sch 5 para 25 then extends that to married couples and civil partners living together: a spouse who is NOT on the purchase is treated as a deemed buyer for the higher-rates test.
+So your spouse's separate property can pull your purchase into higher rates even when only you are buying.

 The practical consequence: if Mr Davies-Powell solo-buys a £300,000 holiday cottage in Pembrokeshire but his spouse owns a separate £400,000 family home in Cardiff, the holiday cottage purchase attracts higher rates because Mrs Davies-Powell's existing dwelling-interest is attributed to Mr Davies-Powell under para 25.
 The fact that Mrs Davies-Powell is not on the title deed of the cottage purchase is immaterial.